 In 2022 she was interviewed by the Women United Art Movement after being selected as a finalist for the Women United Art Prize.
 In 2021 she was interviewed and featured on the cover of Dig Boston for her Self Care exhibition.
 In 2018 her paintings were featured in the international U.K. publication Art Maze Magazine and in 2017 she was interviewed by On Art and Aesthetics.
 Her work has been covered by publications including The Boston Globe, Hyperallergic, The Brooklyn Rail, The Brooklyn Paper and Vanity Fair Italia.
-In 2015 she participated in the exhibition Wide Open 6 in BWAC, Brooklyn, NY in which she was awarded Best in Show Gold by Rujeko Hockley, current curator of the 2019 Whitney Biennial.
+In 2015 she participated in the exhibition Wide Open 6 in BWAC, Brooklyn, NY in which she was awarded Best in Show Gold by Rujeko Hockley, curator of the 2019 Whitney Biennial.
 In 2021 she was awarded a full fellowship to attend Residency 108 in Germantown, NY and in 2018 Viejo was awarded full Fellowships by the Jentel Arts Residency Program in WY and the Saltonstall Artist Residency Program in NY.

 For additional information on exhibitions, awards and bibliography, please click on the Resume link.